 top of page

-Misti Galvan is a movement artist and educator living in San Marcos, Texas.
+Misti Galvan is a dance artist and educator living in San Marcos, Texas.
 She holds a Master of Fine Arts degree in choreography from Wilson College, and a BFA in Dance & BA in English from Texas State University.
-She is also a certified Yoga Teacher, RYT 500, responsible for implementing a Yoga Teacher Training and Certification program in the Tx State Dance Division.
+She is also a certified Yoga Teacher, RYT 500, responsible for implementing a Yoga Teacher Training and Certification program in the TXST Dance Division where she worked for four years.
+She is currently pursuing doctoral studies in Adult Education where she is researching the unique embodiment and disembodiment of highly trained dancers and how this connects to health and well-being.

 bottom of page